An introduction to $p$-adic $L$-functions: Iwasawa's -invariant

 \section{Iwasawa's $\mu$-invariant}

 We end these notes by giving a flavour of further topics in classical Iwasawa theory, introducing the $\mu$ and $\lambda$-invariants of a $\zp$-extension.
-In proving Iwasawa's theorem on the $\mu$ and $\lambda$-invariants, we develop techniques that can be used to show that the modules appearing in the exact sequence of Corollary \ref{CFTunits2} are finitely generated torsion modules over the Iwasawa algebra.
-This was required in the proof we gave of the main conjecture for a Vandiver prime.
-(Other than this peripheral appearance, however, the main conjecture does not appear again in this section, which is largely independent of the rest of these notes). \\
+In proving Iwasawa's theorem on the $\mu$ and $\lambda$-invariants, we develop techniques that can be used to show that the modules appearing in the exact sequence of Corollary \ref{cor:CFTunits2} are finitely generated torsion modules over the Iwasawa algebra, a part of the general Iwasawa Main Conjecture (beyond the Vandiver case that we have already proved). \\

 The following results will hold for an arbitrary $\zp$-extension of number fields, although we will only prove them under some hypotheses that slightly simplify the proofs.